Early Childhood Professional Certificate (ECPC)

 - Official High School transcripts (or equivalent)

-- Employed in a licensed child care setting or a licensed family child care home working with children 5 years or younger (preferably birth-3 years of age) - volunteering is not accepted.
+- Employed in a licensed child care setting or a licensed family child care home working with children 5 years or younger (preferably birth-3 years of age) working a minimum of 32 hours per week.
+Volunteering is not accepted.

 - 18 years of age or older